TheHumblePotato/Yap-Window/README.md

 To use Yap-Window, follow these steps:
 1. Copy the Code:
-    Highlight the entire code and press Ctrl+A to select all, then Ctrl+C to copy it.
+    Highlight the entire code and press Ctrl+C to copy it.

 2. Create a Bookmark:
    	-   Open your browser and create a new bookmark.